dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/datasets-features.md

 ![](resources/images/capture-app-image129.png){ width=25%}

-- If the dataset does not have validation rules, the dataset will be marked as complete if all mandatory fields have value.
+- If the data set does not have validation rules, the data set will be marked as complete if all mandatory fields have value.

-### Increase Row Headers
+### Increase Row Headers { #capture_app_data_sets_row }

-The length of the first column in datasets is now calculated to show the full text for the Data Elements names.
-Users can also adjust the width to adapt it better to their screen size.
+The length of the first column in data set is adjusted to show the full text for the Data Elements names.
+Users can use the arrows on the top to adjust the width according to their needs.

 ![](resources/images/capture-app-image113.png){ width=25%}

-### Indicators
+### Indicators { #capture_app_data_sets_indicators }

 Indicators are now available in default and section forms and are displayed at the bottom of the data entry form.